CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 =======

 Scripts are a way to store python-executable code in the database.
-The Python client can send scripts to the dataset from a file, or directly from memory.
+The Python client can send scripts to the dataset from a file or directly from memory.

-As an example, the code below illustrates how a function can be defined and sent to the database on the fly, without storing it in an intermediate file.
+The code below illustrates how to avoid storing a function in an intermediate file.
+With this technique, we can define and send a function to the database on the fly.

 .. literalinclude:: ../smartredis/examples/serial/python/example_script.py
   :language: python
   :linenos:
   :lines: 26-66

 The code below shows how to set a script from a file.
-Running the script set from file uses the same API calls as the example shown above.
+Running the script set from the file uses the same API calls like the example shown above.

 .. literalinclude:: ../smartredis/examples/serial/python/example_script_file.py
   :language: python
   :linenos:
   :lines: 26-41

-The content of the script file has to be written in Python.
+The content of the script file requires Python.
 For the example above, the file ``data_processing_script.txt`` looks like this:

 .. literalinclude:: ../smartredis/examples/serial/python/data_processing_script.txt